 Advancing Studies and Courses

-Undoubtedly, you gain almost everything you wished in your life after becoming a CA. But still, there are few courses that you can pursue which will help you to give an edge over the other roles in an organisation.
+Undoubtedly, you gain almost everything you wished in your life after becoming a CA. But the knowledge acquired through CA subjects when combined with some other courses can give an edge over the other roles in an organization:

 - Certified Financial Planner (CFP)